davidmreed/ktema-org-zola/content/articles/2024-01-20-on-creating-automation-products/index.md

 +++
-title="On Creating Automation Products" draft=true
+title="On Creating Automation Products"
 +++

 The most important skill I learned from [Jason Lantz](https://muselab.com/) was seeing *products* hiding inside business problems that are usually addressed with *tools*.
-That approahc drove the success of the team that created [CumulusCI](https://cumulusci.readthedocs.io), [MetaDeploy](https://metadeploy.readthedocs.io/en/latest/), [Metecho](https://metecho.readthedocs.io/en/latest/), and a number of other automation-focused products for teams building on Salesforce.
+That approach drove the success of the team that created [CumulusCI](https://cumulusci.readthedocs.io), [MetaDeploy](https://metadeploy.readthedocs.io/en/latest/), [Metecho](https://metecho.readthedocs.io/en/latest/), and a number of other automation-focused products for teams building on Salesforce.

 It's also a subtle distinction, between *products* and *tools*.
 I've been slowly turning over this attempt to elucidate that distinction and how it's brought into practice for most of 2023.
 It carries a lot of weight for me, and is closely tied to the successes of open source projects I've spent years of my career on.
 But the words "product" and "tool" mean different things to different folks.
 (You may have already objected to how I'm using them!)
-I'll ask your patience as we define these words through exploration.
+I'll ask your patience as I try to define these words through exploration.

 ---

 I'm going to frame this along two different axes.
 The first is the shapes that an effort to automate a process can take, starting more towards a tool approach and ending more towards a product approach.
 The second is a group of perspective shifts that stakeholders move through in building a solution as it grows towards a product.
 I won't present a hard-and-fast definition of either a tool or a product, but highlight qualities that make a particular solution more tool-like or more product-like.

-Jason might articulate this quite differently than I do: the formulation here is mine, but the vision is his.
+Jason might articulate this quite differently than I do.
+While the vision comes from him, the formulation here is mine.

 ## Automating Processes